contiv/netplugin/README.md

 ###Trying it out

 The netplugin produces two binaries, a netplugin daemon and a netdcli tool to interact with it.

+####A quick example

+1. Start netplugin
+`netplugin`
+2. Specificy global pool of resources (can be executed on any host) Details later on using vxlans instead of vlans, `netdcli -oper=create -construct=global -subnet=11.1.0.0/16 -vlans "11-20" global`
+3. Create a `orange` network
+`netdcli -oper create -construct network orange`
+4. Attach containers `myContainer1` and `myContainer2` to the `orange` network netdcli -oper create -construct endpoint -net-id=orange -container-id=myContainer1 orange-endpoint1
+netdcli -oper create -construct endpoint -net-id=orange -container-id=myContainer2 orange-endpoint2
+5. `myContainer1` and `myContainer2` are interconnected

+There are many variations to the above configuration, like creating multiple networks, across multiple hosts, use of vlans, use of vxlan, custom overrides for ip/subnet/vlan/vxlan allocation on per network/endpoint basis

+####Auto-allocaiton of IP addresses
+The plugin can automatically manage the IP address pools and assign an appropriate IP address based on the subnet that was associated with the network.
+However this doesn't take away the flexibility to keep a specific IP address of a container, which can always be specified as shown earlier.
+To automatically allocate the IP address, just avoid specifying the IP address during endpoint creation, for example in the previous example:
+`netdcli -oper create -construct endpoint -net-id tenant1-net1 -container-id myContainer2 tenant1-net1-ep2`

+With this, associating containers with networks will ensure a unique IP address is assigned to the container

+While auto-allocation is allowed, per endpoint override to use a specific IP address is avialable.

+####Auto-allocaiton of Subnets
+The plugin can automatically manage the assignment of IP subnets to be used for various networks that are created.
+This would require configuring the global pool of ip-subnets to pick the subnet allocation from.
+The implementation will allow distributed atomicity to avoid conflicts

+While auto-allocation is allowed, per network override to use a specific subnet is avialable.

+####Auto-allocation of vlans and vxlan ids
+Allocation of vlan-ids is specifically useful to allow interacting containers with non containerized applications.
+In many cases the default deployment choice of vlan/vxlan can be specified once as part of global configuration along with the allowed range (to avoid possiblee conflict), etc.

+Auto allocation of vlan-ids and vxlan-id will be done if the network is not specified with the vlan/vxlan id, and a global pool is available.

+While auto-allocation is allowed, per network override to use a specific vlan or vxlan-id is avialable to handle specific cases

 ####Bring up the netplugin daemon